rancher/pipeline/docs/README.md

 The CICD data are stored in two separate place, the whole pipeline and basic activity status informations are stored in the `generic object` of rancher/server's database, the detailed console log of activity and workspace data is stored on hosts running jenkins master/slave.
 So, if you want to backup the whole app data, you have to back up these two data.

+#### Backup/Restore Pipeline data

+Pipeline data is stored in Rancher server.
+Please refer to Rancher documentation for data backup/restore.

 #### Backup/Restore Jenkins data

-If you want to backup the Jenkins data, just copy the Volume of jenkins-boot into your backup directory.
-When you want restore these data, just use your backup directory as Volume of CICD.
+If you want to backup the Jenkins data, just copy the Volume of jenkins home directory into your backup directory.
+When you want to restore these data, use your backup directory for recovery.

 ## Configuration Reference